AIOps: The Secret Engine Behind Next-Gen IT Performance

 Example:

 AI enabled ITSM can take nuanced and automated actions based on modelled impact to the service, in situations such as server failures during normal load hours as opposed to server failures during peak load hours.
-In the former instance, the faulty server could be safely made offline whilst in the latter the automated action could be to add additional capacity to the server farm to protect customer experience.
+In the former instance, the faulty server could be safely made offline, whilst in the latter the automated action could be to add additional capacity to the server farm to protect customer experience.

 This is a key underlying capability of AIOps platforms that can be used in multiple scenarios and use-cases.
 It frees service management personnel from manually having to cobble together data from various sources to decide on the course of remedial action.
-It allows organisations to analyse and correlate disparate data streams to quickly get to the root cause of a problem and automate remedial action with little to no human intervention.
+It allows organizations to analyze and correlate disparate data streams to quickly get to the root cause of a problem and automate remedial action with little to no human intervention.

 Example: